ErAdilrasheed/EraEstate/README.md

 # EraEstate

-A real estate web application designed for the real estate business.
+A real estate web application designed for the real estate businesses.
 EraEstate streamlines property management, client interactions, and business workflows with modern web technologies.

 ---